The Cheetah

 our future

 We should always be positive but at the same moment honest.
 We cannot pretend that this world is working anymore.
-The future it is creating
+The future being creating

 We are going to have to change, soon,

-We have to face the fact some people are destroying this planet, just to make money.
+We need to face the fact that a few people are destroying this planet, just to make money.

-Why allow ignorance and greed to drive nature's destruction?
-Why do we allow unsustainable and inhumane systems to control human beings?
+It doesn't have to be this way.
+Why should we allow ignorance and greed to drive nature's destruction?
+Why do we allow unsustainable and inhumane systems to control our lives?

 We can choose to create a free, natural,